WaterPistolAI/woocommerce-api-manager-python/README.md

 update_result = license_manager.update(api_key, product_id, product_name, instance, product_version)
 ```

-This example demonstrates how to use the `APIManager` class for various license management operations.
+This example demonstrates how to use the `APIKeyManager` class for various license management operations.

 ## Documentation